 Habits: Mice are small and fast, and generally fearful of humans, so you’re not likely to see them.

-Other Signs: You might find small holes in your belongs, especially human or pet food.
+Other Signs: You might find small holes in your belongings, especially human or pet food.

 Norway rats, common home invaders, are about one foot long with grey, brown, or black fur.

 Nest: They commonly make their nests in the lower parts of buildings and will generally stay within about 100′ radius of their nest.

 Droppings: Their droppings are larger than those of mice, ½” to ¾” with blunted rather than pointed ends.

 Habits: Rats are large, clever, brave, and dirty compared to mice.
 They’re considered clever because they are adept at steering clear of traps and brave because they’re less fearful of you.

 Other Signs: Rats leave greasy trails where they walk.
 You might also smell a remarkably unpleasant, musty odor when they travel in packs.

 No Matter the Rodent, We Have the Solution.